PPA Tour

 Less than a year ago everyone was worried about Wilson and his heart.
 His heart started racing multiple times while he was playing and doctors couldn't figure out what was happening.
 He met Dr. Horton at St. David's Medical Center and had a procedure to fix his heart and was back playing in a few days.

 Since then, Wilson has been on the rise.
-He has four medals in men’s doubles and six medals with his mixed doubles partner, Vivienne David, over the past eight months.
-He also picked up Riley Newman as a regular men’s doubles partner and they have been on the rise.
-Without Newman in Minnesota, Wilson played great with Christian Alshon.
-Thomas won two gold medals this weekend and is a force to be reckoned with.
+He has four medals in men's doubles and six medals with his mixed doubles partner, Vivienne David, over the past eight months.
+He also picked up Riley Newman as a regular men's doubles partner and they have been on the rise.

-2. Tina Pisnik is an underrated player
+2. Tina Pisnik Is an Underrated Player

-Pisnik got onto the scene last year, after the BLQK Black Bears drafted her in the MLP Challenger Draft for season 2.
-The former tennis star is regularly playing with Dekel Bar and hasn’t missed the quarterfinals with him this year.
+Tina Pisnik got onto the scene last year, after the BLQK Black Bears drafted her in the MLP Challenger Draft for season 2.
+The former tennis star is regularly playing with Dekel Bar and hasn't missed the quarterfinals with him this year.
 Last year at TOC, Pisnik and Pat Smith got a silver medal.

-Tina’s work in women’s doubles may be even better than her doubles success.
+Tina's work in women's doubles may be even better than her doubles success.
 This year, Tina and Jorja Johnson finished fifth at The Masters.
 She followed that up with an eighth place finish at Desert Ridge with Andrea Koop.
-At the Mesa Open, Tina and Jessie Irvine got another eighth place finish.
-This past weekend, Koop and Pisnik fought hard for a fourth place finish in Minnesota.

 In the four tour stops this season, Pisnik hasn't missed the quarterfinals in any of her eight events.
 Her stock is clearly on the rise.